-Does your nonprofit utilize Google AdWords to drive traffic to your site, increase donations, and promote your cause?
-With Google Grants, your organization can receive $10,000 to spend on Google Ads every month.
-Those funds can result in a major boost to your marketing efforts if used effectively!
+With Google Grants for nonprofits, your organization can receive $10,000 to spend on Google Ads every month.
+That extra visibility for your cause can translate to a major boost to your fundraising efforts when properly utilized.

 Why?
 In most cases, these organizations just don't have the experience or expertise needed to supercharge their AdWords strategies, leaving them with money left on the table or spending money on tactics that don't deliver a positive ROI.

 Before diving into specific strategies for maximizing the impact of your Google AdWords grants, let’s cover the basics, starting with the most common question that nonprofits have: